Life Changing Tools

 New, different, and exciting can produce strong and lasting impacts.
 That special trip you went on could stay in your memory years later, but what you felt like 10 days ago when you woke up may not.
 That's based on the law of diminishing returns.
 An example is to use pictures to reprogramming (change) your subconscious mind.
 If you put a picture up on the wall, the first day is very affective, but within two weeks or so, you may not even notice it.
 It's still there and that's good, since your subconscious still sees it, but unless you draw emotion and intention into it, it becomes another picture on the wall.
 Try this experiment.
 When you are at home, close eyes and describe everything in your room.
 Do you remember everything?
 Now try moving a picture and see what happens.
 When you move a picture, your mind has to process its new location, and that gives the picture more attention.

 Goals are like a compass for life.
 Not only does it provide direction, but a goal can also act like a magnet that can help pull you in the direction of the goal.
-The process of setting and following goals is a very powerful tool.
+The process of setting, planning and following goals is a very powerful tool.
 Unless you were lucky enough to have parents that either gave you a book on goals, or educated you about how to use goals, you may want to educate yourself on the topic.
 One book on goals that I liked was Goals, by Brian Tracy (amazon).

-Another way to use it is more like a compass, in that a goal can point you in a direction of a desire.
+A goal can point you in a direction of a desire.
 Suppose you want to have a goal of being honest with yourself.
 By having that goal, even if you don't fully accomplish the goal, the actions you will take in attempting to achieve that goal, like learning more about what you really want to do with your life, or using other tools such as affirmations or meditations, can help you have a better quality of life.
 For example, if you start to exercise more because you want to hike mountains, you will feel better because you exercise.

 Most everything in life is learned, and this includes all negativity.
 How is negativity taught?
 It is taught through negative statements, most often repeated to you by people and/or media.
 It could also be called negative brain washing, or negative hypnosis.
 Therefore, to learn positive emotions and lessons, you can use positive affirmations, which really are just positive statements.
 The goal is to replace the untrue negative thoughts stored in our subconscious mind with positive thoughts, through affirmations using tools like repetition and feelings.
 There are many positive affirmation sites, as seen when you google positive affirmations (google).
 It's considered a good practice to say your affirmations first thing when you wake up and right before you go to sleep.
 The last 5 minutes before you fall asleep at night should be positive affirmations or thoughts about what you want in your life.
+For an example of affirmations and how they may help you feel after you use them, consider listening to the "I AM" (youtube) affirmations by Jake Ducey.

 See also (random order):